tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@gkanishk/index.md

 I am 6'4'' 🕺 tall and everyone calls me lumbo.
 Being tall is major problem I don't get clothes of right size though I have to struggle.

-Apart from that I am found of music🎶 and I have more than 12 playlists based on by mood check my spotify playlists [here](https://open.spotify.com/user/31r5ytacdgyx7cx53upi52ef4bdu?si=ysUUataPRbeC8P6kBl_08Q)
+Apart from that I am fond of music🎶 and I have more than 12 playlists based on by mood check my spotify playlists [here](https://open.spotify.com/user/31r5ytacdgyx7cx53upi52ef4bdu?si=ysUUataPRbeC8P6kBl_08Q)

 ### help I need? ⛑

-Apart from building testing is important so I want help in optimizing and testing the applications, If I can get some tips how to cope with and optimize apps.
+Apart from building testing is important so I want help in optimizing and testing the applications.
+If I can get some tips how to cope with and optimize apps.

 ### how to contact me? 📞